 - Final ABV amount per batch – If each batch will have varying alcohol content, it needs to be stated clearly in the formula.

 - Specification Sheet – covers coloring ingredients, juice concentrates, or extracts produced in-house by the producer.

 - Flavor Ingredient Data Sheet – a document for any flavors produced by a third-party producer.
-It is highly recommended flavor producer has documented the flavor with the TTB prior to being listed in the formula.
+It is highly recommended flavor producer has pre-existing TTB approved flavors prior to being listed in the formula.

 The TTB has a webpage that shows the current wait time for formula approval processing.
 Currently, the average is 4 days for spirits, malt, and wine formulas and 16 days for formulas that require a sample analysis.

 For the most up-to-date processing times, visit the TTB Processing Times webpage.